-Britons Evans and Draper both beaten in Paris
+Nadal beaten in first match since becoming father

-Paris Masters: Dan Evans loses to Stefanos Tsitsipas and Frances Tiafoe beats Jack Draper
+Paris Masters: Rafael Nadal loses to Thomas Paul with Dan Evans and Jack Draper eliminated

 Last updated on .From the section Tennis

-Britain's Dan Evans is out of the Paris Masters following a second round defeat by world number five Stefanos Tsitsipas, while compatriot Jack Draper lost to American Frances Tiafoe.
+Elsewhere, Britain's Dan Evans dropped out of the tournament following a second-round defeat by world number five Stefanos Tsitsipas, while compatriot Jack Draper lost to American Frances Tiafoe.

 British number two Evans, 32, was beaten 6-3 6-4 by Greece's Tsitsipas.